brandonlea/LFC-Fan-Page/README.md

 - As a user, I want to see correct stories.
 - As a user, I want to see it working on all devices.
 - As a user, I want a clear navigation.
-- As a user, I want it clear what trohpies they have won.
+- As a user, I want it clear what trophies they have won.
 - As a user, I want the content to be accessible with anyone with needs.
 - As a user, I want all the sections to be easy to understand.
 - As a user, I want to learn something new.